There's so much to do in Downtown Louisville. Start Exploring!

 Quickly becoming known as “Museum Row,” downtown’s West Main Street is home to nearly 10 local attractions in one historic neighborhood, located a block south of the Ohio River.
-These must-see attractions include the Louisville Slugger Museum & Bat Factory, Muhammad Ali Center, Frazier History Museum, Kentucky Science Center and more.
-Bourbon enthusiasts will enjoy the Evan Williams Bourbon Experience and this area will also be the future home of Michter's Distillery.
-Art lovers will enjoy: Glassworks, The Kentucky Museum of Art and Craft, 21c Musuem Hotel and The Kentucky Center for the Performing Arts.
+These must-see attractions include the Louisville Slugger Museum & Factory, Muhammad Ali Center, Frazier History Museum, Kentucky Science Center and more.
+Bourbon enthusiasts will enjoy the Evan Williams Bourbon Experience and this area will also be the home of Michter's Distillery.
+Art lovers will enjoy: Glassworks, KMAC, 21c Museum Hotel and The Kentucky Center for the Performing Arts.

 You’ll be pleasantly surprised to find Louisville’s Museum Row is housed in America’s second largest collection of cast-iron facades.
 (See for yourself by placing a magnet on one of the buildings.)
 Only New York City’s SoHo district has more 19th century cast-iron storefronts.

 Once the residential address of prominent merchants, Fourth Street became downtown’s primary retail, corporate and entertainment corridor throughout the 19th and 20th centuries.
-Stretching from the Ohio River, south to Broadway, these seven blocks have seen a dramatic, transition through the years – from pastoral to residential use, followed by rapid commercial growth, urban decay and now sweeping revitalization.
+Stretching from the Ohio River, south to Broadway, these seven blocks have seen a dramatic transition through the years – from pastoral to residential use, followed by rapid commercial growth, urban decay and now sweeping revitalization.
 Just south of Broadway you’ll discover one of the city’s nine Carnegie Libraries.
-Built between 1906 and 1908 the Louisville Free Public Library Main Branch’s grounds were also designed by famed landscape architect Olmsted.
+Built between 1906 and 1908 the Louisville Free Public Library Main Branch’s grounds were also designed by famed landscape architect Frederick Law Olmsted.